nycmeshnet/nycmeshnet.github.io/faq/index.md

 **Can I use my own different router?**

 No, the routers we currently support and recommend are the Ubiquiti NanoStation M5 for outdoors and the TP-Link TL-WR842ND for indoors.
 Our [download page](../download) has our firmware for these routers and links to buy.
-We sometimes have pre-configured routers at the [meetups](http://www.meetup.com/nycmesh), available at cost- $33 for the TP-Link 841ND, $55 for the TP-LINK TL-WDR3600, and $95 for the NanoStation.
+We sometimes have pre-configured routers at the [meetups](http://www.meetup.com/nycmesh), available at cost- $30 for the TP-Link 841ND, and $90 for the NanoStation.
 We do not support other routers.

 **Can I install a router if I have no view or no rooftop access?**